Frustrated Frustration of Arrays with Four-Terminal Nb-Pt-Nb Josephson Junctions: Characteristic resistively capacitively shunted junction (RCSJ) values between two leads of a 4TJJ in the arrray

 In this section, relevant parameters for the theoretical description of the array are derived from geometrical considerations of the prior section, as well as from measurement data of the reference two-terminal Josephson junction.
-We assume that critical current density and resistivity, derived in section \ref{sec:SUPP_2TJJ}, are geometry independent.
-We then use these values, together with the 4TJJ geometry to derive capacitance, resistivity, and critical current between two leads of one 4TJJ.\\ The coplanar capacitance is calculated using the geometrical values given above.
+We assume that critical current density and resistivity, derived in suppl. section \ref{sec:SUPP_2TJJ}, are geometry independent.
+We then use these values, together with the 4TJJ geometry, to derive capacitance, resistance, and critical current between two leads of one 4TJJ.\\ The coplanar capacitance is calculated using the geometrical values given in suppl. section~\ref{sec:SUPP_Array_Device_Description}.
 The relative permeability $\epsilon_r$ is assumed to be one, since the weak link is a metal.
 This results in a capacitance of $C = 2.729\cdot 10^{-18}$\;F. The critical current between two 4TJJ leads is $I_\mathrm{C} = 7.9$\;µA.
 This results in a Josephson energy of $E_\mathrm{J} = \Phi_0 I_\mathrm{c}/2\pi = 16.2$\;meV.
 The resistance is equal to $R = 9.1\;\Omega$.
+The Stewart-McCumber parameter for these values (assuming $R_N \approx R$) is $\beta_\text{c} = 2eI_\text{c}R_\text{N}^2C/\hbar \approx 5.4\cdot10^{-6}$.
+Therefore, the junction is in the over-damped regime.\\ Although the junction is over-damped, the current-voltage characteristic of the array shows hysteretic behavior [see~Fig.~\ref{fig:SUPP_MISC_IV_base}~a)].
+This can be explained by an increase in electron temperature in the resistive state \cite{courtois_origin_2008a}.